MichelDeudon/formations/content/en/c/desinformation/emma-strubell.md

 ### The carbon footprint of natural-language processing
 The paper specifically examines the model training process for [natural-language processing](https://www.technologyreview.com/s/612975/ai-natural-language-processing-explained/) (NLP), the subfield of AI that focuses on teaching machines to handle human language.
 In the last two years, the NLP community has reached several noteworthy performance milestones in machine translation, sentence completion, and other standard benchmarking tasks.
 [OpenAI's infamous GPT-2 model](https://www.technologyreview.com/s/612960/an-ai-tool-auto-generates-fake-news-bogus-tweets-and-plenty-of-gibberish/), as one example, excelled at writing convincing fake news articles.
 But such advances have required <b>training ever larger models on sprawling data sets of sentences scraped from the internet.
 The approach is computationally expensive—and highly energy intensive</b>.

+{{< figure src="desinfo/mit-review-2019 - emissions.png">}}

 The researchers looked at four models in the field that have been responsible for the biggest leaps in performance: the Transformer, ELMo, [BERT](https://www.nytimes.com/2018/11/18/technology/artificial-intelligence-language.html), and GPT-2.
 They trained each on a single GPU for up to a day to measure its power draw.
 They then used the number of training hours listed in the model’s original papers to calculate the total energy consumed over the complete training process.
-That number was converted into pounds of carbon dioxide equivalent based on the average energy mix in the US, which closely matches the energy mix used by Amazon’s <b style="color:blue;">AWS</b>, the largest cloud services provider.
+That number was converted into pounds of carbon dioxide equivalent based on the average energy mix in the US, which closely matches the energy mix used by <b style="color:blue;">Amazon’s AWS</b>, the largest cloud services provider.

 {{< callout note >}}
 February 2023. <b>Macron</b> decorates <b style="color:blue;">Bezos</b> in secret.
 [Le Point](https://www.youtube.com/watch?v=kZPG9rmbdmw&ab_channel=LePoint).